 5. Bromeliad (Bromeliaceae)

 Bromeliad is a flowering tropical plant that loves humid areas.
 You can choose several different varieties, but one thing they all have in common is that they like bright, filtered light and a moist environment.
-This makes bromeliad another great bathroom plant choice.
+This makes bromeliad another great bathroom plant choice if you have at least a window in it.

 6. Peperomia (Peperomia argyreia)